AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

       - palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment
       - simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read
       - NB: I used the recommended values from "http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf"
-  - LEADING & TRAILING = 3; removal at start end end if below quality
+  - LEADING & TRAILING = 3; removal at start and end if below quality
   - MINLEN = minimum length (36)
-  - MAXINFO = adaptive quality (balance b/w length and quality) = 0.5 (middle ground = safe bet)
+  - MAXINFO = adaptive quality (balance b/w length and quality).
+40 means the shortest length which is likely to allow location in target sequence to be determined.
+0.5 (middle ground = safe bet) because higher menas more read correctness and lower means longer reads
+  -NB: the order of the last bits of info (MAXINFO, MINLEN, etc.) dictates how the sequence is trimmed.
+Trimmomatic goes through the parameters sequentially